 Of course, using less plastic is better for the environment than trying to reuse it once it's in your possession, and it's nearly impossible to reuse the plastic wrappers most food comes in.
 Shopping at a farmer's market, or any store that allows you to skip the plastic bags whenever possible kills two birds with one stone: You can avoid useless packaging and buy more veggies to replace a meat-heavy meal.
 Don't forget to take a reusable tote bag so your efforts aren't immediately foiled.

 Follow Anne-Marie Bonneau, the "zero waste chef," on Instagram for beautiful shots of what plastic-free shopping can look like.
-Justin Sullivan/Getty Images News/Getty Images
+Compost Your Food Scraps Justin Sullivan/Getty Images News/Getty Images

 Municipal landfills are the third-largest source of human-related